mrmanc/spectro/README.md

 It was inspired by [this Sysdig tweet](https://twitter.com/sysdig/status/618826906310324224), and follows on from my [distribution Awk script](https://github.com/mrmanc/log-ninja#distribution) which displays an actual histogram (although it also has some realtime functionality).

+Please be kind… it is my first play with Go, and it is horrendous code.
+I’ve not tested it on anything other than OS X yet.

 ## Example
 (dtrace example borrowed from [this HeatMap tool](https://github.com/brendangregg/HeatMap))

+Using the below (after adjusting spector.go to use the exponential scale)…

 ```
 $ sudo dtrace -qn 'syscall::read:entry { self->ts = timestamp; }